Lucas Sithole

-Lucas Sithole OIS (1931-1994) was a South African sculptor best known for his work in mainly indigenous woods, as well as for his sculptures in bronze, stone and other media.
+Lucas Sithole OIS (1931–1994) was a South African sculptor best known for his work in mainly indigenous woods, as well as for his sculptures in bronze, stone, and other media.

-He was born on 15 November 1931, in Springs, Transvaal, Republic of South Africa; he died on 8 May 1994, in Pongola Transvaal, Republic of South Africa.
-Born of a Zulu father and a Swazi mother; he was married, had seven children.
-He lived in Kwa-Thema, Springs, Transvaal, until 1981, thereafter near Pongola on the Swaziland/Mozambique border.
-He never travelled beyond the South African borders, except to Lesotho, Namibia and Swaziland.
+He was born on 15 November 1931 in Springs, Transvaal, Union of South Africa, and died on 8 May 1994 in Pongola, KwaZulu-Natal, South Africa.
+He was born to a Zulu father and a Swazi mother, and was married with seven children.
+He lived in Kwa-Thema, Springs, until 1981, when he moved to the Pongola area near the Swaziland (now Eswatini) border.